Cynthia Brimhall

-Cynthia Brimhall (born March 10, 1964) is an American model and B-movie actress.
-She was chosen as Playboy's Playmate of the Month for October 1985.
+Cynthia Brimhall (born March 10, 1964, in Ogden, Utah) is an American model and B-movie actress.
+She was Playboy's Playmate of the Month for October 1985.

 Career

 Brimhall went on to perform in six films by Andy Sidaris as nightclub singer and secret agent Edy Stark and appeared on The Price Is Right as one of Barker's Beauties.
 Brimhall starred in "Skintight" at Harrah's in Las Vegas from August 2000 to September 2001.
 She worked with Gene Simmons in KISS: eXposed (1987) and starred with Dwight Yoakam in the "I'd Kill to Direct" episode of the CBS TV series P.S.
 I Love U.